What’s a good topic for a white paper?

 Investors hope someday they can look back and marvel at how little they paid to acquire their crypto-coins… compared to how much they’re worth today.

-So maybe we should give this question a pass.
+So maybe we should pass on this question.

 Although I think we can agree that investing in any one cryptocurrency—out of the 700+ that now exist—is a “considered purchase.”